-The DEFINES setting in the flexnetls.conf unit file is the same as EXTRA_SYSPROPERITES in the flexnetls.settings file used in the legacy (SysV init) license-server service installations.
-By design, this setting has no corresponding command-line option to update its value; therefore, you need to edit the setting manually in the configuration file.
+By design, the DEFINES setting in the flexnetls.conf unit file has no corresponding command-line option to update its value; therefore, you need to edit the setting manually in the configuration file.
 For instructions on manually editing this file, see Edit the .conf File Manually.